Gastric Bypass Surgery Sydney | Specialist Bypass Surgeon (Roux-en-Y & Single Loop)

 Recovery After Gastric Bypass Surgery

-Recovery following Laparoscopic Gastric Bypass is similar to other minimally invasive procedures.
+Recovery following laparoscopic gastric bypass is similar to other minimally invasive procedures.

 Hospital stay: usually 1–2 nights